magbulogtong81/spaceship-controller-godot/README.md

 ### (touchscreens)
-move the joystick to move the ship. touch and drag in thd right side of the screen to look around
+move the joystick to move the ship.

+touch and drag in the right side of the screen to look around.

 ### (mouse & keyboard)
-use WSAD controls to move the ship move the mouse to look around
+use WSAD controls to move the ship.

+move the mouse to look around.